-- The honours thesis will be examined by a committee of three: the thesis supervisor and two others.
+- 1. The honours thesis will be examined by a committee of three: the thesis supervisor and two others.
 (The second and third readers are appointed by the Academic Dean on the recommendation of the supervisor or academic department Chair or both: recommendations are due at the Office of the Academic Dean by January 31; readers will be notified by February 15.) - 2.
-An electronic copy of the final draft of the written thesis (normally 60-80 pages, or 15,000-20,000 words) must be submitted to the Office of the Academic Dean on or before March 15. - 3.
+An electronic copy of the final draft of the written thesis (normally 60-80 pages, or 15,000-20,000 words) must be submitted to the thesis supervisor two weeks before the examination date. - 3.
 The defense will be scheduled by the Office of the Academic Dean (on the advice of the thesis supervisor) to take place in the month of March. - 4.
 The student will be examined by the committee for 45-60 minutes and then the student will leave the room while the committee agrees on a grade.